TimKingtonFC/MimirTestRunner/README.md

 are test cases.
 The exit code from the runner will tell Mimir what percent of the
 test cases pass.

+If you want to provide debugging help to students, it's best to give them a message as
+the first parameter to all your calls to `assertXXXX`.

 Happy unit testing!